victorx64/devrating/README.md

 [![NuGet](https://img.shields.io/nuget/v/DevRating.ConsoleApp.svg)](https://www.nuget.org/packages/DevRating.ConsoleApp/)

-**DevRating** is a command-line tool for measuring a reward of developers based on a git log.
+**DevRating** is a command-line tool for measuring reward of developers based on git diff.
 Every single line deletion gives rating points to an author and lowers points of the deleted line author.
 It uses the [Elo rating system](https://en.wikipedia.org/wiki/Elo_rating_system).
 Every added line gives a reward to its author proportionally to his rating.